lynaghk/zmq-async/README.markdown

 ## Caveats

 + The `recv` ports provided to the library should never block on writes, otherwise the async message pump thread will block and no messages will be able to go through that context in either direction.
-  This may be enforced in the future with an exception (once core.async provides a mechanism for checking if a port can ever block).
+  This may be enforced in the future with an exception (once core.async provides a mechanism for checking if a port can ever block writes).
-+ The ZeroMQ thread will drop messages on the floor rather than blocking trying to handoff to a socket.
++ The ZeroMQ thread will drop messages on the floor rather than blocking trying to hand it off to a socket.

 ## Architecture